AleksandrRogov/DynamicsWebApi/.github/NEW_IN_V2.md

 ### NPM Package contents
 NPM package now includes a pre-bundled code of DynamicsWebApi to simplify a compilation process of the projects that depend on it.
 There are 4 separate bundles:
-- `dist/dynamics-web-api.js` - a Browser ready version (to use as a Dynamics 365 web resource) [IIFE] + it's minified version `.min.js`.
+- `dist/dynamics-web-api.js` - a Browser ready version (to use as a Dynamics 365 web resource) + it's minified version `.min.js` [IIFE].
 - `dist/cjs/dynamics-web-api.js` - a Node.js module [CommonJS].
 - `dist/esm/dynamics-web-api.mjs` - a Node.js module [ESM].
-- `dist/browser/esm/dynamics-web-api.js` - an ESM module for a Browser (to use as a Dynamics 365 web resource).
+- `dist/browser/esm/dynamics-web-api.js` - an ES module for the Browser (to use as a Dynamics 365 web resource).

 Type definition for the library also moved into the `dist` folder.